-During the 2021-22 year, our Terang Hospital campus treated a total of 600 inpatients resulting in 1,712 patient bed days.
-Occupancy of our Mount View residential aged care facility was maintained at a very high level, recording 98.61% occupancy throughout the year.
+During the 2022-2023 year, our Terang Hospital campus treated a total of 575 inpatients resulting in 1828 patient bed days.
+Occupancy of our Mount View residential aged care facility was maintained at a very high level, recording 98% occupancy throughout the year.

 Demand for non-admitted services remained consistent.
-A total of 2,421 clients presented for treatment at the Terang Hospital Urgent Care department whilst a further 2,600 clients presented to the Primary Care department in Mortlake.
+A total of 1,902 clients presented for treatment at the Terang Hospital Urgent Care department whilst a further 924 individual clients presented to the Outpatients department in Mortlake equating to 2,917 occasions of service.

 The demand for community-based services continues to increase with effective programs in place that allow our community members to receive appropriate ongoing care services in their own home, rather than a prolonged stay in the acute hospital setting.
-At our two Community Health Centres based in Terang and Mortlake 5,746 hours of service were provided by Allied Health and Community Health Staff throughout the year to 1,863 clients.
-Our District Nurses provided 8,280 service hours to 422 individual clients.
-The Terang Social Centre provided 6,234 hours of service to 180 clients.
+At our two Community Health Centres based in Terang and Mortlake, Allied Health and Community Health staff recorded 21,023 hours of service.
+This equates to 2,661 more hours than the previous year.
+Our District Nurses provided 7,020 service hours to 355 individual clients.
+The Terang Social Centre provided 13,963 hours of service to 115 clients.

-Terang & Mortlake Health Service is supported by a highly skilled and dedicated workforce across all areas of operations including Nursing, Primary Care & Community Health, Cleaning and Domestic, Catering, Administration and Maintenance services staff.
-We employed over 150 people in the past year and continue to be a major employer in the Terang & Mortlake districts.
+Terang & Mortlake Health Service is supported by a highly skilled and dedicated workforce across all areas of operations including Nursing, Primary Care & Community Health, Cleaning and Domestic services, Catering, Administration and Maintenance services staff.
+Our workforce consisted of over 150 people in the past year and continues to be a major employer in the Terang & Mortlake district.